 You have no weapons in the entire game, so you play by running down the streets of 1955, 1985, or 2015 and stomping on the heads of bad guys in order to get keys.
 Keys unlock giant, floating, Twilight Zone doors scattered around the levels.
 Behind the doors are a one-screen Atari 2600 style minigame, all involving platform jumping and clock collection.
 If you collect all the clocks, you win a misplaced future item.
-You then have to poke around the levels for secret rooms hidden in pipes or manholes, where you select the item out of an icon list of all the ones you have collected thus far.
+You then have to poke around the levels for secret rooms hidden in pipes or manholes, where you select your item out of an icon list of all the ones you have collected thus far.

-The game itself rides in on the crazy horse with its collection of unexplained, outlandish enemies.
+Enemies make no sense.
 NES Logic has never looked so insane.
-I guess you can chalk walking hamburgers with eyes and flying ghost faces up to the disruption of the time continuum.
+I guess you can chalk walking hamburgers with eyes and flying ghost faces up to the disruption of the time continuum?
+That’s just the ones you can sort of make out.
+There are more than a few who absolutely defy identification; like a yellow dinosaur dropped from a moving cloud, or what appears to be a smiling, hopping pickle in a top hat.
 The enemies will change their look based on the time period, but retain their behavior – so the stout, walking hamburger becomes a stout, walking trash can.
 Just like Nightmare on Elm Street you can easily spot an enemy through his new “disguise,” but the intent to separate the time periods distinctly is at least appreciated.

 Once you find a remote for the DeLorean, you can call it to you at any time and jump to one of the three years, provided you’ve collected enough fuel icons to pay for the trip.
 However, every time you jump to a specific year and back, you create a clone of yourself that will show up as an enemy somewhere in the level.
 More jumping means more clones, and a greater likelihood that you will cross paths.
 The clones mirror your movements and will kill you if they touch you, so you must lure them to a death at the bottom of a pit – a proposition that seems sketchy for your continued existence, at best.

 A different look for each year has been created and maintained.
-1955 looks bright and lush, while 1985 looks black and green to suggest the apocalyptic results of dinking with time.
+1955 looks bright and lush, while 2015 looks black and green to suggest the apocalyptic results of dinking with time.
 The western look of Back to the Future 3 arguably looks the best, despite the fact that entire game seems to have been added as an afterthought.
 I suspect they were able to reuse textures from another desert game, since nothing about it looks particularly exclusive to the franchise.
 Music is fairly standard, again with one theme for each time period, one of which simply reuses the main title theme.
 They sort of dissolve into the background, and give the impression that they were created and implemented mostly to fill some kind of music requirement.

 Effects are a weaker point with an annoying “sproing” jumping sound, and the reverse for dying/falling.
 A generic pickup chime and a scratch for being hit complete the set.
 The truly irritating part is a bird that carries a shrill theme announcing its presence for no apparent reason.
 The background music dies while this piercing tune plays as long as the bird is near the screen, though the bird is not a unique or special enemy that requires specific attention.
 It becomes special when you flee just to avoid the sound, or reach frantically for the mute button.

-I can say that Back to the Future 2 and 3 offers more gameplay than the original, and is barely a better game.
+I can say that Back to the Future 2 and 3 offers more gameplay than the original, so is barely a better game.
 The treasure hunt is a fairly creative idea, and the time travel elements aren’t completely forgotten.
-Still, the whole plot is more like a college prank than anything particularly devious, and the main game comes off like a frustrating combination of Mario and Metroid.
+Still, the whole plot is more like a college prank than anything particularly devious, while the main game comes off like a frustrating combination of Mario and Metroid.
 The treasure hunt aspect is mostly an excuse to move you through the levels and force you to look in obscure places and play average minigames to win.
 It has more thought put into it than the typical quickie action scroller, but is still on overall failure.

 It’s more creative than the first Back to the Future game.